|

 Difficulty Recognizing Bipolar Disorder

-Imagine you’ve just turned 18, or perhaps you’re in your early 20s.
-Maybe you just started college or a new career, bought your first home or got married.
-This is a time in your life where change is common and frequent.
+Imagine you’ve just turned 18 or are in your early 20s.
+Maybe you just started college or a new career, bought your first home, or got married.
+This is a time in your life when change is common and frequent.

-But here’s a question — if your personality started to change, would you notice?
+But here’s a question: Would you notice if your personality started to change?
 Would the people around you?

 What Is Bipolar Denial?